 How do I remove a filing cabinet drawer that is completely stuck?

-If a drawer is completely stuck, try emptying it first.
-Then, look for release levers or tabs on the drawer slides (usually found by pulling the drawer out as far as it can go).
+If a drawer is completely stuck, first try emptying it.
+Then, locate release levers or tabs on the drawer slides (usually found by pulling the drawer out as far as it can go).
 Simultaneously press or lift these tabs on both sides while gently pulling the drawer forward.
-If that doesn’t work, carefully use a thin, rigid object like a putty knife to try and disengage internal locking mechanisms by sliding it into the gap between the drawer and the cabinet.
+If this fails, carefully use a thin, rigid object like a putty knife to try and disengage internal locking mechanisms by sliding it into the gap between the drawer and the cabinet.

 Why do all my filing cabinet drawers suddenly get stuck?

-If all drawers are stuck, the issue is likely with the entire cabinet’s structure or a central locking mechanism.
-First, check if the cabinet is level; an uneven surface can cause misalignment for all drawers.
-If there’s a lock, ensure it’s fully disengaged, as a faulty central locking bar can seize multiple drawers.
+If all drawers are stuck, the issue is likely with the entire cabinet's structure or a central locking mechanism.
+First, check if the cabinet is level using a spirit level; an uneven surface can cause misalignment for all drawers.
+If there's a lock, ensure it's fully disengaged, as a faulty central locking bar can seize multiple drawers simultaneously.

 Is WD-40 good for lubricating filing cabinet slides?